atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 ### Isolation & Security
 Second, and closely rleated, isolation.
 I want the network that my cluster runs on to be on a subnet isolated from the LAN network to which it connects.
 I want all IPs to be in their own non-overlapping address space.
 I also don't want my service publicly available or available to anyone connected to the LAN of my home network.
 They should only be accessible via VPN connection to the cluster network or via wireless/wired connection to the cluster LAN.

+### Persistent Storage & Back-ups
+Third, I wanted my cluster to support some implementation of data persistence vis PVs and PVCs.
+I wanted this to be affordable and to be reliable.
+This ruled out out buying SSD storage for each node and using a distributed file store like Rook/Ceph or Longhorn.
+It also ruled out using hostPath storage on SD cards.
+(Spolier) My final end result uses a single Terabyte SSD that is running as an SMB share which can be mounted via the SMB csi.

 ### HTTPs
-My third requirement is that all of my services should be available over an HTTPs connection.
+My fourth requirement is that all of my services should be available over an HTTPs connection.
 Sure, the VPN is encrpyted, however, I want TLS termination at the cluster and not the only the VPN.
 Further, I don't want browsers complaining that the site I am visiting is not secure.
 That is a bother for me and red flag for any firends or family who connect to my services.

 ### DNS
 Lastly, I want my services acessible via DNS records when a user is connected via VPN.
 I want the DNS server to sit on the LAN network and become the primary DNS server for users when they connect to the network.
 This keeps my A records off of public DNS servers.